 If you are a weather watcher because you are preparing for the upcoming storm, or just like to see those red swirly radar signals moving around on a map, we have a handful of apps that we think are the best weather apps for iPhone…

 Of course, the best app for tracking current weather conditions is the one from the company best known for reporting accurate weather.
 This app lets you track conditions within 15 minutes of the current day.
 You can view a 10-day forecast with daily highs and lows and precipitation predictions.
 The sunrise and sunset is listed for the current day’s information, as well as, wind conditions, pollen count, and emergency weather alerts.
 You can track storms on the radar map, which shows hourly changes in clouds, temperature, rainfall, snowfall, and UV index.
 You can manually add multiple locations and save them to your favorite location list for quick referencing.
+It is also Apple Watch compatible.
 This app is available for free.

 The National Oceanic and Atmospheric Administration (NOAA) offers the most comprehensive radar for tracking weather conditions around the world.
 This app uses NOAA map tracking to bring you real time high-definition weather conditions with full animations, including snowfall, lightning strikes, and more.
 You can layer various maps for additional information, including cloud coverage, recent wildfires, storm tracking, and droughts.
 You can bookmark places on the map using your contacts to see what the conditions are like in you family’s area.
 You can even read up on weather forums from the National Weather Service office.
-This app is available for $0.99.
+This app is available for $1.99.

 If you are looking for a go-to app for your weather and clock needs, Living Earth will give you a real treat.
 Not only can you get a quick glimpse of the current weather conditions, but you can also see what time it is and take a virtual globe for a spin.
 There is also an alarm clock feature that lets you set your time and even add your own music as a wake up call.
 You can add as many alarms as you like and schedule them for multiple days of the week.
 If you find yourself interested in what the world looks like from space, swipe across the globe to see it spin around.
 The app also includes radar layers so you can see cloud coverage and current temperature and humidity conditions.
+It is also Apple Watch compatible.
 This app is available for $2.99.

 The developers of this weather tracking service utilizes information from nearly 26,000 localized weather stations that constantly report the most accurate conditions for the area.
 You can view information like wind speed, humidity, dew point, moon phases, and more.
 Check hourly conditions that are updated regularly, see radar layers on a localized map, and share your weather information to Twitter.
 The seven-day forecast includes daily summaries with sunrise and sunset times.
 Add snow and ski reports, read weather commentary from Dr. Masters, and listen to weather updates from the National Weather Service Radio.
+It is also Apple Watch compatible.
 This app is available for free.